A second teenager is thought to have died after taking part in a viral TikTok craze known as the blackout challenge.

 What has TikTok said?

-But on the issue of the blackout challenge, in early 2021 - when the stunt first started spreading - it said: "We do not allow content that encourages, promotes, or glorifies dangerous behaviour that might lead to injury, and our teams work diligently to identify and remove content that violates our policies.”
+And on the issue of the blackout challenge, in early 2021 - when the stunt first started spreading - it said: “We do not allow content that encourages, promotes, or glorifies dangerous behaviour that might lead to injury, and our teams work diligently to identify and remove content that violates our policies.”